Doiwala Assembly constituency

 Doiwala Legislative Assembly constituency is one of the 70 electoral Uttarakhand Legislative Assembly constituencies of Uttarakhand state in India.

 Doiwala Legislative Assembly constituency, currently is a part of Haridwar parliamentary constituency as per the delimitation in 2008.
 Prior to the delimitation in 2008, it was a part of Tehri parliamentary constituency.
+The constituency also covers 10 wards each of the Dehradun and Rishikesh municipal corporations.